-Most people come in to hospital on the day of surgery to Ward 5 or Surgical Day Care.
-Arrival time is normally 07.30am, but you will be clearly told what time to arrive.
-You can bring 1 person with you, we don’t have space for more than 1.
-If you feel unwell when you are due to come into hospital, please call the Admissions Lounge.
+Most people come in to hospital on the day of surgery to “Ambulatory Theatre”.
+Arrival time is normally 07:00 – 07.30am, but you will be clearly told what time to arrive.
+You can bring 1 person with you, we don’t have space for more than 1 (Please see COVID -19 guidelines for current restrictions on visitors/accompanying persons).
+If you feel unwell when you are due to come into hospital, please call the Ambulatory Theatre.

 For arrival time 7:30 am

 - You can eat until 3am, then do not eat any more food.
 You should not have food for 6 hours before surgery.

 - You can drink clear fluid until 7 am.
 This includes tea or coffee (without milk!), you can have sugar in your tea or coffee.

 - Please drink a large glass of tap water at 06:30 am.
 Take your usual tablets unless you have been told not to.
 Do not eat or drink anything else after 7am.
 The ward staff will advise you if you can drink water until 2 hours before surgery.

 - Please do not have sweets or chewing gum after 3am.